Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Experiments

-We show the result using Q-Q plots and histograms in Figure~\ref{img:QQ}.
-The results indicate that our proposal can approximate the empirical Wasserstein distance well in every configuration of $\mu$.
-Note that histograms in the lower row are normalized to compare how well their shapes fit.
+We present the Q-Q plots and histograms in Figure~\ref{img:QQ}.
+The results show that our proposed method can approximate the distribution of the {empirical $1$-Wasserstein distance} well in every configuration of $\mu$.